+Valuation date 02-28-21

-Valuation date 02-29-20 Actuarial Cost Method Individual Entry Age Amortization method Closed, level percent of payroll Remaining amortization period Varies between 0 and 30 years, by employer Asset valuation method 5-year smoothed market, 20% corridor Actuarial Assumptions: Investment rate of return Projected salary increases Assumed wage inflation rate Post-retirement increases 7.25 % 3.25% to 6.55% including wage inflation 3.25% 2.5%
+Actuarial Cost Method Individual Entry Age

+Amortization method Closed, level percent of payroll

+Remaining amortization period Varies between 0 and 30 years, by employer Asset valuation method 5-year smoothed market, 20% corridor

+Actuarial Assumptions:

+Investment rate of return 7.00 %

+Projected salary increases 2.75% to 7.15% including wage inflation

+Assumed wage inflation rate 2.75% Post-retirement increases 2.0%

-Mortality: The healthy retiree mortality tables, for post-retirement mortality, were the RP-2014 Healthy Annuitant mortality tables for males and females.
-The disabled retiree mortality tables, for post-retirement mortality, were the RP-2014 disabled mortality table for males and females.
-The pre-retirement mortality tables used were the RP-2014 employees mortality tables for males and females.
+Mortality: The healthy retiree mortality tables, for post-retirement mortality, were 115% of the PubG-2010 Mortality Tables for males and females.
+The disabled retiree mortality tables, for post-retirement mortality, were 115% of the PubNS-2010 Disabled Retiree Mortality Table for males and females. the RP-2014 disabled mortality table for males and females.
+The pre-retirement mortality tables used were 75% of the PubG-2010 Employee Mortality Tables for males and females of General groups and 75% of the PubS-2010 Employee Mortality Table for males and females of Police, Fire, and Public Safety groups.

-Both the post-retirement and pre-retirement tables were adjusted for mortality improvement back to the observation period base year of 2006.
-The base year for males was then established to be 2017.
-Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to the above described tables.
+Mortality rates for a particular calendar year are determined by applying the MP-2020 mortality improvement scale to the above described tables.